7 US Masters Betting Traps – Pick an Augusta winner

 5 The Brits

 We’re not saying to avoid backing any of the Brits in the field.
 That would be silly.
 However, take a head-over-heart approach.
 Look at it objectively.
-You might desperately want Andy Sullivan to do the business but is he more likely than, for instance Hideki Matsuyama.
+You might desperately want Tommy Fleetwood to do the business but is he more likely than, for instance Dustin Johnson.
 Probably not.

-Think twice about: Russell Knox, Tommy Fleetwood, Danny Willett
+Think twice about: Paul Casey, Danny Willett

+GM looks at key trends to narrow the… Check out who we think we be wearing… Golf Monthly picks 2019's Masters favourites with a… 6 Reserve Some Funds Avoid the temptation to spend you’re entire budget before a shot has been hit.
+Golf is a fickle sport – last week’s winner could be out with the washing before you have even logged on to check the scores.
+Keep your interest up by saving a few quid to spend a little later in the tournament.
+It could save your bacon!
+7 Jordan Spieth Spieth has an awesome record at the US Masters, but his form stinks – think twice about backing him.
+To keep up to date with everything at Augusta National check out the Golf Monthly social media channels

 How To Spot A Masters Winner